benjaminzwhite/reasoning-models/README.md

 - [P1: Mastering Physics Olympiads with Reinforcement Learning](https://arxiv.org/abs/2511.13612) - "...
 Further equipped with an agentic framework PhysicsMinions, P1-235B-A22B+PhysicsMinions achieves overall No.1 on IPhO 2025, and obtains the highest average score over the 13 physics competitions."
 - [Real-Time Reasoning Agents in Evolving Environments](https://arxiv.org/abs/2511.04898) - Cool study, introducing urgency/time constraints in reasoning tasks
 - [VeriCoT: Neuro-symbolic Chain-of-Thought Validation via Logical Consistency Checks](https://arxiv.org/abs/2511.04662) - neurosymbolic approach to validate reasoning, outside of mathematics/code domain; also TODO make a section for neurosymbolic/DSL stuff
+- [Teaching Pretrained Language Models to Think Deeper with Retrofitted Recurrence](https://arxiv.org/abs/2511.07384) - intriguing; "In this work, we study how to convert existing pretrained non-recurrent language models into depth-recurrent models.
+We find that using a curriculum of recurrences to increase the effective depth of the model over the course of training preserves performance while reducing total computational cost.
+In our experiments, on mathematics, we observe that converting pretrained models to recurrent ones results in better performance at a given compute budget than simply post-training the original non-recurrent language model."

 #### Topic - Verifier-free RL and approaches without External Rewards